October 14, 2022 at 1:15 p.m.

 Update: Bumble Stock Tumbles

 As predicted, Bumble stock’s downfall is the result of numerous factors.
 The main reason for the decline is a lack of customer satisfaction.
 Women use Bumble to find the top 20% of men, mainly based on race.
 These men aren’t on Bumble, as they don’t need to rely on online dating.
 The 80% of men who don’t happen to look like former Bachelor contestants or are non-white end up giving up, as they experience few interactions and cannot make the first move.
+Furthermore, many women prefer men to make the first move, as they want to feel desirable.
+The main difference between Bumble and other dating apps is that it forces women to make the first move.

 The online dating industry is destined for failure, as it produces more negative interactions than positive ones.
 Numerous studies show that online dating is racist, shallow, and results in psychological harm and even trauma to most who participate.